 Watermarks can be a great way to prevent counterfeiting, and they can easily deter viewers from sharing your sensitive documents—especially if you use one that includes some identifying information about the receiver.
 That way, if your documents end up in the wrong hands, you can always trace them back to where they came from.

-You can use a watermark on anything from legal documents to contracts to documents containing important intellectual property.
+You can use a watermark on anything from legal documents to contracts to Word to Excel documents containing important intellectual property.
 Adding one is fast and easy, so if you’re concerned about your documents leaking, a watermark can easily add a layer of security.

 If you’re using a program like Adobe Acrobat, you can use their built-in watermarking feature.
-For most documents, you’re going to want to choose a text watermark.
-Once you’ve selected text, you can create the watermark for that PDF.
+For most PDF documents, you’re going to want to choose a text watermark.
+Once you’ve selected a font, you can create the watermark for that PDF file.

-If you don’t have Adobe, there are several third-party tools that allow you to add a watermark to a PDF after you’ve created it.
+If you don’t have Adobe to, there are several third-party tools that allow you to add a watermark to a PDF after you’ve created it.
+Be sure to pay attention to the position, size, and transparency of your watermark.
 Many of these tools are free or cost just a few dollars.
-If you just need to add a watermark to a single document, a free tool may be your best option.
+Processing a PDF watermark is easy.
+If you just need to add a watermark to a single PDF document, a free tool may be your best option.

 If potential document leaks and security are a primary concern, you may want to take things a step further than just a watermark.
 While watermarking can help you trace the source of a leak, there are things you can do to help prevent that leak all together.

-We will also notify you if anyone has forwarded your files and documents, and you’ll get an alert if someone is trying to access your file without permission.
+We will also notify you if anyone has forwarded your PDF forms, files, and documents, and you’ll get an alert if someone is trying to access your file without permission.
 DocSend can also help you lock down your document even more by requiring email verification and/or a passcode to your document, and of course, you can add a watermark.

 We have security settings for everything— you can allow a whole company to have access to a document (whitelisting), or you can restrict access to just a few people.
 If you have sensitive information you don’t want to get out, you’ll want to take all the steps you can to keep it secure.